Nested conformal prediction and quantile out-of-bag ensemble methods: Cross-conformal and Jackknife+ using nested sets

 Let the sorted order of the points $\mathcal{Y}^x$ be $y^x_1 \leq y^x_2 \leq \ldots \leq y^x_{|{\mathcal{Y}}^x|}$.
 If $\mathcal{Y}^x$ contains repeated elements, we require that the left end-points $\ell_i$ come earlier in the sorted order than the right end-points $u_i$ for the repeated elements.
 Also define the bag of indicators $\mathcal{S}^x$ with elements $s^x_1 \leq s^x_2 \leq \ldots \leq s^x_{|{\mathcal{Y}^x}|}$, where

 Given $\mathcal{Y}^x$ and $\mathcal{S}^x$, Algorithm~\ref{alg:efficientCC} describes how to compute the cross-conformal prediction set in one pass (thus time $O(n)$) for every test point.
 Thus the runtime (including the sorting) is $O(n\log n)$ time to compute the predictions $\mathcal{F}_{r_i(X_i, Y_i)}^{-i}(x)$ for every $i$.
-If each prediction takes time $\leq T$, the overall time is $O(n\log n)+Tn$, which is the same as jackknife+.\footnote{For jackknife+, using quick-select, we could obtain $O(n) + Tn$ randomized, but the testing time $Tn$ usually dominates the additional $n\log n$ required to sort.} In Appendix \ref{appsec:alg-proof} we describe the algorithm and argue its correctness. \begin{prop} Algorithm~\ref{alg:efficientCC} correctly computes the cross-conformal prediction set~\ref{eq:LOO} given $\mathcal{Y}^x$ and $\mathcal{S}^x$. \end{prop}
+If each prediction takes time $\leq T$, the overall time is $O(n\log n)+Tn$, which is the same as jackknife+.\footnote{For jackknife+, using quick-select, we could obtain $O(n) + Tn$ randomized, but the testing time $Tn$ usually dominates the additional $n\log n$ required to sort.} \begin{prop} Algorithm~\ref{alg:efficientCC} correctly computes the cross-conformal prediction set~\ref{eq:LOO} given $\mathcal{Y}^x$ and $\mathcal{S}^x$. \end{prop} The proof of the proposition is in Appendix~\ref{appsec:alg-proof}.
+The proof proceeds through a step-wise description of the algorithm that makes it transparent how the algorithm verifies \eqref{eq:y-condition} for every value of $y \in \mathcal{Y}^x$.